tinkerbell/tinkerbell-docs/docs/setup/local-vagrant.md

 You can login with the username `root` and no password is required.
 Tinkerbell will netboot a custom AlpineOS that runs in RAM, so any changes you make won't be persisted between reboots.

-> Note: If you have a high-resolution monitor, here are a few notes about how to make the [UI bigger](https://github.com/tinkerbell/tinkerbell.org/pull/76#discussion_r442151095).
+> Note: If you have a high-resolution monitor, here are a few notes about how to make the [UI bigger].

 At this point you should check on the Provisioner to confirm that the Workflow was executed on the Worker.
 If you opened a terminal window to monitor the Tinkerbell logs, you should see the execution in them.